 After a few minutes of such stroking, we “contaminated” the fake hand (using items such as fake feces).
 Intriguingly, participants without OCD reported feeling OCD-like disgust, which seemingly arose from the rubber hand.
 This experiment was later replicated in a large study in Japan, indicating that the finding is robust across cultures.
 Put differently, beyond feeling like the rubber hand was their own (the standard illusion), the subjects were disgusted by what it was touching.

 In a follow-up study my colleague Vilayanur S. Ramachandran of the University of California, San Diego, and I—along with Richard J. McNally, Jason A. Elias and Sriramya Potluri, all then at Harvard University—found that people with OCD felt like the fake hand was theirs even when the experimenter stroked the real and rubber hands out of sync with each other.
 As noted, the illusion occurs because your brain extracts statistical correlations from sensory inputs: you feel your unseen hand being stroked and see the fake hand being touched the exact same way.
 The fact that people with OCD experienced a vivid illusion during out of sync stroking suggests they have a more expansive self-representation to the degree that they are willing to seamlessly ignore conflicting sensory inputs— and still accept the rubber hand as their own.
 Indeed, this is the first study to suggest that OCD involves a more malleable body image⸻in other words, it is the first to indicate that people with the condition construct their sense of self differently than others.
-Just as in our previous study, inducing the rubber hand illusion and smearing the rubber hand with fake feces provoked disgust—apparently fooling the brain into attributing the disgust to the to the fake hand.
+Just as in our previous study, inducing the rubber hand illusion and smearing the rubber hand with fake feces provoked disgust—apparently fooling the brain into attributing the disgust to the fake hand.

 Taken together, these studies indicate that the “self” is more fluid for people with OCD.
 Their greater susceptibility to the rubber hand illusion might be explained by dysregulation of chemicals such as dopamine (a feature of OCD).
 The studies also suggest that once the rubber hand trick is induced, contaminating the fake hand might activate brain modules involved in disgust.
 The experiments illustrate how seemingly unrelated brain centers—for vision, touch and disgust—may interact in a dynamic fashion to weave together perceptual reality.
 Indeed, just the right kind of physical stimulation for a few minutes can make someone abandon a lifetime of experience that a rubber hand is not a part of their body.
 Astonishingly, when presented with this scenario, you will make the perceptual decision that a fake hand is yours and experience bona fide contamination sensations arising from it.